Robust and Adaptive Door Operation with a Mobile Robot: Related Work

 The door manipulation problem with robotic systems has also been addressed with different approaches.
-Some works assume substantial previous knowledge about the kinematic model of the door and its parameters, while others are entirely model-free.
-Among the works that assume an implicit kinematic model, in \citep{Diankov2008} the operation of articulated objects is formulated as a kinematically constrained planning problem.
+Some works assume substantial previous knowledge of the kinematic model of the door and its parameters, while others are entirely model-free.
+Among the works that assume an implicit model, in \citep{Diankov2008} the operation of articulated objects is formulated as a kinematically constrained planning problem.
 The authors propose to use caging grasps, to relax task constraints, and then use efficient search algorithms to produce motion plans.
 Another interesting work is \citep{Wieland2009}.
-The authors combine stereo vision and force feedback for compliant execution of the door opening task.
+The authors combine stereo vision and force feedback for the compliant execution of the door opening task.
+In recent work \cite{Eppner2018}, the authors propose candidate models that include kinematic and dynamic properties, which are selected using interactive perception.
+Finally, in \cite{Abraham2020} they propose a model-based path-integral controller that uses physical parameters.
 Regarding model-free approaches, in \citep{Lutscher2010} they propose to operate unknown doors based on an impedance control method, which adjusts the guiding speed to achieve two-dimensional planar operation.
 Another example is the approach presented in \citep{Karayiannidis2013}.
 Their method relies on force measurements and estimation of the motion direction, rotational axis and distance from the center of rotation.
 They propose a velocity controller that ensures a desired tangential velocity.
 Both approaches have their own advantages and disadvantages.
 By assuming an implicit kinematic model, although in practice a simpler solution is typically achieved, the applicability is limited to a single type of door.
-On the other hand, model-free approaches release programmers from specifying the motion parameters, but they rely entirely on the compliance of the robot, which requires rich sensory feedback and advanced mechanical and control capabilities.
+On the other hand, model-free approaches release programmers from specifying the motion parameters, but they rely entirely on the compliance of the robot.